 Motion Sensor Smart Thermostats

 You’ll be able to set the temperature for both the home and away modes.
 This means as soon as someone comes home, your smart thermostat will heat or cool your rooms to your desired temperature.
-When everyone is away, you will save money by setting the temperature higher during the summer and lower in the winter while maintaining your comfort levels.
+So when everyone is away, you will save money.
+Set the temperature higher during the summer and lower in the winter while maintaining your comfort levels.

 Geofencing Smart Thermostats